mdn/yari/.github/ISSUE_TEMPLATE/issue-and-pr-triage-task-list.md

 ---
 name: Issue and PR Triage Task List
+about:
-about: A weekly revolving task list to traige and review new and old issues and pull requests
+  A weekly revolving task list to traige and review new and old issues and pull requests
-title: 'Task List: Sprint 1: Issue and PR Triage'
+title: "Task List: Sprint 1: Issue and PR Triage"
 labels: maintenance
 assignees: schalkneethling
 ---

 ## Milestone